Luxembourg entry visa for third-country nationals

 The information on possibilities of recourse can be found on the refusal form.

-Extension of the visa C
+Extension of the type C visa

 When applying for a visa extension, the applicant must show that for reasons of force majeure or for humanitarian reasons they cannot leave Luxembourg before the expiry of their visa or the authorised period of stay.